Only at bestsmile: 10-year warranty - Learn more

-In the following, we tell you how our transparent braces (known as ‘aligners’) work, what they are made of, how comfortable they are to wear and what result you can expect from them.
-You also learn how to use and maintain the aligners, how long a treatment lasts on average and what potential risks can occur when wearing them.
+In the following section, we tell you how our transparent braces (known as ‘aligners’) work, what they are made of, how comfortable they are to wear and what result you can expect from them.
+You also learn how to use and maintain our aligner, how long a treatment lasts on average and what potential risks can occur when wearing them.

 Aligners are used to treat misaligned teeth.
 The misaligned teeth are corrected in several steps; individually adapted aligners are made for each of these steps.
 The gentle pressure that the aligners exert on the teeth and the natural dentition directs and moves the teeth into the desired ideal position.